Arshsohal02/file-upload/README.md

 HTTP Status 500 Internal Server Error (Error determining file type):
 ![image](https://github.com/Arshsohal02/file-upload/assets/92908868/7ef8330d-26a0-4810-a50e-a674e594f662)

+**Prerequisites**
+Before you begin setting up and running the File Upload and Information Retrieval Web Server, ensure you have met the following prerequisites:

 **Software Requirements**
 **Node.js:** The project is built using Node.js, so you need to have it installed on your machine.
 You can download it from the official Node.js website.